Skip to main content

 You'll notice that each pod listed has a READY state of 1/1.
 This means there is one container (the application container) per pod.
 We will restart the deployments to have the Istio sidecar proxies injected into each pod.

 If we re-run the get pods command for the pets namespace, you will notice all of the pods now have a READY state of 2/2, meaning the pods now include the sidecar proxy for Istio.
-The RabbitMQ for the AKS Store application is not a Kubernetes deployment, but is a stateful set.
+The RabbitMQ and MongoDB for the AKS Store application is not a Kubernetes deployment, but is a Stateful Set.
 We will need to redeploy the RabbitMQ stateful set to get the sidecar proxy injection.

 If you again re-run the get pods command for the pets namespace, we'll see all the pods with a READY state of 2/2